varunzxzx/quick-spot/README.md

 * TOKEN - Your Twilio Account Token
 * API_KEY - Your Google Maps API key
 * DOMAIN - Your domain name
-* MOBILENO - Patient's mobile no.
+* MOBILENO - Patient's mobile no. with country code

 Finally, ignite the server
 ```